 Hofbräuhaus Berlin

-Hofbrauhaus Berlin is a famous Bavarian beer hall located in the heart of Berlin.
+Hofbrauhaus Berlin is a famous Bavarian beer hall in the heart of Berlin.
 It features traditional Bavarian cuisine, music and staff wearing Bavarian dirndl.
 The beer is served in mugs, pitchers and steins.
-The sausage is especially famous here, and the pork schnitzel is also a popular dish.
+The sausage is especially famous here, and the pork schnitzel is also popular.
 Pretzels are served with sour kraut and German mustard.

 Asia Gourmet